cortexproject/cortex/docs/guides/tracing.md

 ### Current State

-Cortex has not fully migrated from OpenTracing to OpenTelemetry and is currently using the [OpenTracing bridge](https://opentelemetry.io/docs/migration/opentracing/).
+Cortex is maintaining backward compatibility with Jaeger support, Cortex has not fully migrated from OpenTracing to OpenTelemetry and is currently using the
+[OpenTracing bridge](https://opentelemetry.io/docs/migration/opentracing/).